-- Participant feedback on training and meetings will be reviewed regularly by the HLCI team. - Tracking measures will be reviewed regularly by the HLCI team to evaluate performance. - Key informant interviews and focus group results will be transcribed, coded, and analyzed.
+- Participant feedback on training and meetings will be reviewed regularly by the HLCI team. - Tracking measures will be reviewed regularly by the HLCI team to evaluate performance. - Key respondent interviews and focus group results will be transcribed, coded, and analyzed. - Clinic assessment data (including ACPM patient metrics): - Quantitative information may be recoded or computed to create composite variables. - Qualitative information will be coded. - Each clinic will receive baseline and follow-up reports to inform their near- and longer-term QI efforts.